basharh/blog/articles/making-sense-of-eslint.md

 The support of commonjs in Nodejs was built-in to the runtime.
 In order for commonjs modules to be used in the browser, they needed to be transformed.

+## ESLint

+The flexible role of a linter is one of the reasons why eslint can be a little difficult to understand.
+So what is ESLint?
+ESLint is a linting tool that falls in the category of linters of other languages.
+What makes eslint special however is that its linting rules, ie the issues that it can test for, is dynamic and pluggable.
+ESLint provides the framework for rules to be written by anyone.
+And although it ships with some built-in rules, those rules are written the same way as any rules written by someone wanting to introduce a new rule.

+### The Success of ESLint

+Unlike other tools, ESLint allows developers to lint JavaScript code with all the disparities in the language considered.
+Its plugin architecture allows developers to choose those rules that apply to the particular syntax and environment in which they're running their JavaScript code.